-Prerequisite: All core foundation studio arts courses.
+Prerequisite: All core foundation studio arts course.
+Concurrent or with Instructor's approval.

 A seminar course.
 This course provides a culminating experiential experience involving a substantive project that demonstrate a syntheses of learning to include a broad comprehensive knowledge of the fine art discipline and methodologies.
 Under a faculty supervision, a work record is maintained as the core documentation for the course.
 This course uses the Diné epistemology Nitsáhákees, Nahaťá, liná and Siihasin as a process for learning.